Vortex Python#

 Expressions#

 The vortex.expr module provides expressions for filtering and projecting.
-These are primarily used with VortexFile.scan() and VortexFile.to_arrow() but can also be evaluated directly:
+These are primarily used with VortexFile.scan() and VortexFile.to_arrow() but can also be applied directly:

 >>> import vortex.expr as ve